Yagisan/The-Bustling-Valley/README.md

 **[East Scarp](https://www.nexusmods.com/stardewvalley/mods/5787)** adds a village to the west of Pelican town, and several new NPCs.
 NPCs from other mods can make their homes here.

-**[Lunna - Astray in Stardew Valley](https://www.nexusmods.com/stardewvalley/mods/6626)** adds a new village, a special quest, new crops, fish and more.

 ## Skills and Professions

-**[MARGO -- Modular Gameplay Overhaul](https://www.nexusmods.com/stardewvalley/mods/14470)** a complete professions overhaul.

 **[The Love of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830)** adds a new cooking skill, and a reason to use it.